City of Pontiac General Employees’ Retirement System v. Langone (Home Depot)

 On June 10, the Honorable Craig L. Schwall of Georgia’s Fulton County Superior Court granted final approval of the settlement and commended Robbins Geller for acting “with substantial skill and professionalism in representing the plaintiffs and the interests of Home Depot and its shareholders in prosecuting [the] case.”

-Robbins Geller partners Darren J. Robbins, Travis E. Downs III and John C. Herman spearheaded the litigation on behalf of plaintiffs.
-According to Herman, “The sweeping corporate governance reforms are a substantial step forward for Home Depot and its investors, and are an exceptional settlement of the action.”
+Robbins Geller partners Darren J. Robbins and Travis E. Downs III spearheaded the litigation on behalf of plaintiffs.
+According to Downs, “The sweeping corporate governance reforms are a substantial step forward for Home Depot and its investors, and are an exceptional settlement of the action.”

 City of Pontiac Gen. Emps.’
 Ret.
 Sys. v.
 Langone, No. 2006-cv-122302, Findings of Fact in Support of Order and Final Judgment (Ga.
 Super.
 Ct., Fulton Cty.
 June 10, 2008).